 I’ve heard of the Tour de Brisbane Waters over many years and finally decided to do the ride.
 However, while the overall circuit is very popular with road cyclists, only half of it is safe for riders who prefer to stay off roads.
-The other half is NOT.
 The return from Ettalong to Gosford via Avoca Drive does not have a suitable bike path and the bike lane often disappears: be warned.

 The Gosford to Ettalong via Woy Woy is a wonderful bike path: wide, safe, and continuously scenic.
 I started near the Gosford Sailing Club, heading west along the clearly marked and mostly flat bike path.
 The main scenic variations occur when the path goes through a wooded or grassy area, but mostly you’ll enjoy panoramic lake scenery, some marinas, and the occasional oyster farm.